Agreement Between User and National Family Mortgage ®

 National Family Mortgage will maintain an acceptable use policy with which all persons granted access to National Family Mortgage’s network will be required to comply.

 A) Destruction of records will be done in a commercially acceptable manner so that PIRN cannot be practically read or reconstructed.

-B) Where National Family Mortgage contracts with a third-party data destruction company, National Family Mortgage shall obtain written assurances from the third-party that its disposal practices are in compliance with M.G.L. ch.
+B) Where National Family Mortgage, LLC contracts with a third-party data destruction company, National Family Mortgage, LLC shall obtain written assurances from the third-party that its disposal practices are in compliance with M.G.L. ch.
 93I.

 5. Paper Based Data Safeguards

 A) File Cabinets: Where filing cabinets are to be used for the storage of PIRN, the filing cabinets are to remain locked unless the need to access the files within is imminent or current.
 Should removal of files containing PIRN from a filing cabinet be necessary, the files themselves must be protected against unauthorized access, and if the files will not be returned to the filing cabinet promptly, the filing cabinet shall be locked.
 Files must be returned to filing cabinets, which are then to be locked, no later than the end of the workday of the employee which removed them, unless their overnight storage outside their designated filing cabinet is approved, in writing, by the appropriate Data Custodian.